Engineering/International Studies Program

 Full immersion in a foreign culture after language study has been completed serves as the capstone experience for the major.
 Students either study or work abroad in a country where their chosen language is spoken.
 The capstone experience can be completed in several ways, and is often completed during the summer before or after the senior year.
 [Note that need-based financial aid is typically not available for summer programs.]

-Engineers with proficiency in a second language and an understanding of foreign cultures are well prepared for engineering and technical positions overseas, or with American companies that have international branches.
+Engineers with proficiency in a second (or third!) language and an understanding of foreign cultures are well prepared for engineering and technical positions overseas, or with American companies that have international branches.
 Students typically secure jobs or continue graduate study in their engineering field.

 Scott R. Hummel